DLR-RM/stable-baselines3/docs/guide/rl_tips.md

 :::{note}
-We have a [video on YouTube](https://www.youtube.com/watch?v=Ikngt0_DXJg) that covers this section in more details.
+We have a [video on YouTube](https://www.youtube.com/watch?v=Ikngt0_DXJg) that covers this section in more detail.
 You can also find the [slides here](https://araffin.github.io/slides/rlvs-tips-tricks/).
 :::

 :::{note}